ofajzea/projet-4/0-template/docs/instructions_jupyter.md

 - You will now make a "version" with all these documents that you want to put under git: `git commit -m "Put a comment explaining what you put in git"`
 - You can now upload it to your branch in the git: `git push`

-### Be carefull to use `git pull` sometime to also have your colleagues works locally and be up-to-date with your project (see the tutorials about using git we gave you at the beginning of the project)
+### Be careful to use `git pull` sometime to also have your colleagues works locally and be up-to-date with your project (see the tutorials about using git we gave you at the beginning of the project)